 - Health awareness education through Home visit

 - Financial assistance for mild and severe morbidity

 - Health ID card for people in ultra-poverty

 - Ensure sanitary latrine

 - Ensure safe drinking water through sinking hand pumps

 - Create Strong linkage with other health service provider

 - Duration: 2010-2011

-In July 2019, the BRAC UPGI team travelled to Lahore, Pakistan to attend and present at a conference organized by the World Bank.
-The workshop was held in order to review and analyze using Graduation approach programming as an input for Punjab Human Capital Investment Project, a campaign that will be run throughout the country, aimed at reducing poverty.
-BRAC presentation focused on adapting the four pillars of Graduation along with proper targeting and monitoring mechanisms.
-The Public Private Alliance Foundation and the Southern Punjab Poverty Alleviation Program were also in attendance and made presentations to the group.
+In July 2019, the BRAC UPGI team travelled to Lahore, Pakistan to provide technical assistance and present at a conference organized by the World Bank.
+The workshop was held in order to provide design recommendations for Graduation programming as an input for Punjab Human Capital Investment Project, a project aimed at reducing poverty in the Punjab province.
+BRAC’s input focused on adapting the four pillars of Graduation along with proper targeting and monitoring mechanisms.
+The Pakistan Poverty Alliance Fund and the Southern Punjab Poverty Alleviation Program were also in attendance and made presentations to the group.